cheperuiz/IaC/ubuntu/README.md

    2. User cluster
 4. Generate NGINX reverse proxy / load balancer configuration file (Based on rancher docs).
 Running a proxy on your host is useful during the setup process.
    1. Edit this file as needed depending on what you want:
-      a) To access the **rancher-ui**: Point to all nodes on your rancher cluster.
+      1. To access the **rancher-ui**: Point to all nodes on your rancher cluster.
 Comment out the rest.
 (Recommended during setup)
-      b) To access your user cluster: Point to `worker` nodes on your user cluster.
+      2. To access your user cluster: Point to `worker` nodes on your user cluster.
 Comment out the rest.

 ## How-to: